Public appointment application process

 The recommendations the panel makes will help the Minister make their final decision on who should be appointed.
 The successful candidate or candidates (if there is more than one appointment) will be asked to declare if they have undertaken any political activity and will receive a letter of appointment.

-Depending on the public body you are applying to, you may need to provide an Access NI Disclosure Certificate.
+Depending on the public body you are applying to, you may need to give an Access NI Disclosure Certificate.

-If you are not recommended for appointment you will be informed as soon as possible.
+If you are not recommended for appointment you will be told as soon as possible.
 You may wish to contact the department and ask for feedback on your interview.

 You may be able to claim back some of your travelling expenses.